 I had no idea about the war on drugs, the Ice epidemic that was about to flush our islands.
-I was just a silly little girl, stealing my brothers GI Joes.
+I was just a silly little girl, stealing my brother’s GI Joes.
 I was the LT’s daughter.
 That’s what his Los Angeles team called him.
 LT.
-Every road block there were officers I had never seen before singing my dad’s praise.
+At every roadblock, there were officers I had never seen before singing my dad’s praise.
 “Smiley!
 How’s it?” they’d yell from the road as we drove home from our morning Saturday surf session.
-My dad is extremely quiet, but apparently smiles a lot.
-We couldn’t go out for family dinners in town, run to the store, the post office, the library or the credit union without someone coming up to shake his hand, say hello, or be respectful.
+My dad is extremely quiet but apparently smiles a lot.
+We couldn’t go out for family dinners in town, or run to the store, the post office, the library, or the credit union without someone coming up to shake his hand, say hello, or be respectful.

 His name was always in the paper.
-Whether it was some tool writing a letter to the editor, or an article about how he was up for officer of the year-again, or how he metaled in the Police Olympics-again.
+Whether it was some tool writing a letter to the editor, or an article about how he was up for officer of the year again, or how he metaled in the Police Olympics again.
 Even when he retired, it was on the front page.
 I remember someone wrote something less than respectful and less than true as a letter to the editor during the investigation on Whitney Houston while she visited our island.
-I wanted to retaliate and write a letter myself, my dad taught me that there was no need, “you can’t please everyone, can’t let it prevent you from the work that needs to be done” he said.
+I wanted to retaliate and write a letter myself, but my dad taught me that there was no need, “you can’t please everyone, can’t let it prevent you from the work that needs to be done” he said.